maxdev1/ghost/README.md

 - virtual 8086 for BIOS calls

 ## Status
-This is the bleeding edge source version of August 28, 2015.
+This is the bleeding edge source version of Octobre 26, 2015.

-- Idle task uses "HLT" to prevent 100% processor usage
-- stdio is fixed, piping works
-- Directory reading functionality is reworked
-- Spawner and others uses variable messages
-- Color in the terminal, and a fancy start screen
-- Minor bugfixes here and there
-- `g_atomic_wait` is now `g_atomic_lock`
-- `g_spawn` has slightly changed, its now possible to specify in and out descriptors of a process when spawning it

-TODOs:
-- Directory reading causes crashes
-- Removing the old recv_msg/send_msg interface
+Version 0.5.1

+- New scheduler implementation temporarily moved to branch for some bugfixing
+- Own malloc implementation used until `dlmalloc` is integrated with proper thread-safety
-- Milestone: window server rewrite
+- Various enhancements in the window server interface
+- A calculator
+- Some kernel modifications
+- A login screen

 ## Structure
 - `applications`